FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Problem Description

-Although the formulations~\eqref{eq:pca1} and~\eqref{eq:pca_d} look similar, a major difference is the unavailability of $\bY_i$'s at a single location rendering the methods for solving~\eqref{eq:pca1} unusable directly for~\eqref{eq:pca_d}.
-Since each node carries different local information, it also keeps its own copy $\bX_i$ of the variable $\bX$.
-As mentioned before, the goal of distributed PCA is for each node to eventually reach the same solution, i.e., achieve network consensus, given by the eigenvectors of $\bSigma$.
-Thus, the actual PCA objective for distributed case is
+Although the formulations~\eqref{eq:pca1} and~\eqref{eq:pca_d} look similar, a major difference is the unavailability of $\bY_i$'s at a single location rendering the methods for solving~\eqref{eq:pca1} unusable directly for solving~\eqref{eq:pca_d}.
+Since each node carries different local data, there is a difference in local objective function even though the constraint is globally shared.
+This in turn leads to each node maintaining its own copy $\bX_i$ of the variable $\bX$ .
+As mentioned before, the goal of distributed PCA is for each node to eventually reach the same solution, i.e., achieve network consensus, given by the eigenvectors of $\bC$.
+Thus, the actual PCA objective for the distributed case is

 Since each node $i$ has access to a subset of data points $\bY_i$ and subsequently has a local covariance matrix $\bC_i = \frac{1}{N_i}\bY_i\bY_i^\tT$, a naive solution is that each node solves its own PCA formulation as follows: